matthew-scherf/Empirical-Non-Duality/README.md

 [Submitted to Isabelle AFP](https://www.isa-afp.org/webapp/submission/?id=2025-10-19_11-47-47_483)

 This work demonstrates that non-dual structure admits rigorous logical treatment.
 The formal system captures a unique ontic substrate presenting as phenomenal multiplicity, proving theorems about causality, spacetime representation, emptiness, and emergent properties.
-All proofs verified October 2025 using Isabelle/HOL 2025 with zero failed goals.
+All proofs verified October 2025 using Isabelle/HOL 2025.

 ---